Full question:

 Answer:

-If the person cannot be contacted and does not respond to you it could be that the person would not participate in a Court proceeding.
-If it is not clear that the person you mention is the actual person who is a heir in the chain of title you may be able to file a Suit to Confirm Title and name the person as a defendant.
-Talk to a local attorney about the best option for you to get clear title.
+If the person cannot be contacted and does not respond, they may not participate in court proceedings.
+If it's unclear whether this person is an actual heir, you might file a Suit to Confirm Title and name them as a defendant.
+It's advisable to consult a local attorney for the best way to obtain clear title.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.